gemini-testing/gemini/doc/config.md

   recommended, prefer changing tolerance for particular suites or states instead.

+* `antialiasingTolerance` — read about this option in [looks-same](https://github.com/gemini-testing/looks-same#comparing-images-with-ignoring-antialiasing).

 * `windowSize` — specify browser window dimensions (i.e. `1600x1200`).
 If not
   specified, the size of the window depends on WebDriver. :warning: You can't set specific resolutions for browser Opera or mobile platforms.
 They use only full-screen resolution.